wtforms/flask-wtf/docs/csrf.rst

 .. note::

     You need to setup a secret key for CSRF protection.
-Usually, this is the SECRET_KEY of your Flask instance.
+Usually, this is the same as your Flask app SECRET_KEY.

 If the template has a form, you don't need to do any thing.
 It is the same as before: